This article details the main species of freshwater and saltwater fish found throughout the diverse regions of Scotland, and around our coast line.

 The Wrasse (Ballan Wrasse, Goldsinny Wrasse, Cuckoo Wrasse, Rock Cook Wrasse and Corkwing Wrasse)

-There are five species of Wrasse found in Scottish waters, and the Ballan is the biggest.
-Ballans offer the best sport.
-They can reach a good size 5-7lb and the UK record is 9lb 7oz.
-They also vary greatly and the colourful coats they display, from dark brown to bright orange.
+The Ballan Wrasse is the biggest of five species of Wrasse found in Scottish waters.
+In fact they can reach a good size 5-7lb and the UK record is 9lb 7oz.
+They display a variety of colours from dark brown to bright orange.
 The Ballan is a truly gallous and beautiful fish.
-It predates on small fish and is armed with a strong set of teeth allowing it to break up molluscs and shellfish.
+It predates on small fish and its strong teeth allowing it to break up molluscs and shellfish.

-Fishing for them is best from the shoe line and you can drop shot with small lures, or float fish soft crabs, which is the most effective method.
-The other wrasse species are smaller, but make for great sport on LRF tackle.
+Fishing from the shore line is the most effective method.
+For instance you can drop shot with small lures, or float fish soft crabs.
+The other wrasse fish species are smaller, and make for great sport on LRF tackle.